-- 2. Spread the walnuts in a single layer on a small baking sheet.
+Spread the walnuts in a single layer on a small baking sheet.
 Toast in the oven for about 8 minutes or just until you start to smell them.
-Remove from the oven and cool to room temperature.
+Remove from the oven, transfer to a plate, and let cool to room temperature, about 15 minutes.
 Turn off the oven.

-- 3. Pulse the cooled, toasted walnuts and the granulated sugar in a food processor until the nuts are finely chopped (not quite finely ground).
+Pulse the cooled, toasted walnuts and the granulated sugar in a food processor until the nuts are finely chopped but not finely ground.
 Transfer the mixture to a small bowl.

-- 4. Add the flour, confectioners’ sugar, baking powder, and salt to the food processor.
+Add the flour, confectioners’ sugar, baking powder, and salt to the food processor.
 Pulse once to combine.
 Add the butter and pulse a few times until it’s chopped into tiny bits.
 Add the walnut mixture and pulse twice to combine.
 Add the egg yolk, vanilla, and 1 tablespoon of water and process just until the dough feels moist when pinched.
-Add 1/2 to 1 tablespoon more water, as needed, and pulse a few more times until the dough just starts to clump together.
+It may be necessary, in order to form a cohesive dough, to add 1/2 to 1 1/2 tablespoons more water, as needed, and pulse a few more times until the dough just starts to clump together.

-- 7. Roll out the dough on a lightly floured surface to a 1/4-inch thickness.
+Roll out the dough on a lightly floured surface to a 1/4-inch thickness.
 Use star cutters to stamp out cookies, arranging them about 1 1/2 inches apart on the prepared sheet.
 Re-roll the scraps.
-Bake the cookies for 11 to 12 minutes or until light golden.
-Transfer to a rack to cool completely.
+Bake the cookies for 8 to 12 minutes or until light golden.
+The cookies are fragile when warm so let them cool on the baking sheet for at least 5 minutes before transferring to a wire rack to cool completely.